Project Public Health Ready (PPHR)

 Most information about the PPHR process such as program benefits, eligibility, cost, deadlines and application process can be found in the PPHR Process Guide.
 All interested applicant should review the information in this guide.
 In addition, to help visualize the PPHR application timeline, prospective applicants can also download the graphic below:

-The Pre-Application Checklist is for applicants unsure about which version of the PPHR criteria (First-Time Application or Support Response Agency Application) will best assess their agency’s function and role in public health emergency response and recovery.
-Those applicants should fill out the Pre-Application Checklist and submit it to firstname.lastname@example.org by Sept.
+The Pre-Application Checklist is only for applicants who are unsure about which version of the PPHR criteria (First-Time Application or Support Response Agency Application) will best assess their agency’s function and role in public health emergency response and recovery.
+Only those applicants unsure about which version to use should fill out the Pre-Application Checklist and submit it to [email protected] by Sept.
 1 for a response.

-The gap analysis tool is available to help interested applicants and/or their State Lead determine the interested applicant's readiness in applying for PPHR.
-Download the tool below that corresponds with the application the applicant will use in applying for PPHR recognition.
+The gap analysis tool is available to help interested applicants and/or their State Lead determine the applicant's readiness by reviewing possible gaps within their plans prior to applying for PPHR.
+To do this, download the tool below that corresponds with the application the applicant will use in applying for PPHR recognition.
+This is an optional but highly encouraged tool.

 Everything applicants need to successfully apply for PPHR recognition can be found in NACCHO's Virtual Communities.
 This includes downloadable resources such as recommended resources, submission guidelines, calendars, reviewer training, criteria FAQs and more.